Ladies, in our series exploring our true identity, let’s look at whether you’re walking around with a mistaken identity.

 2) We commit ourselves to absorbing the character of God by studying His word.

-Please don’t be one of those defeated Christians who doesn’t know the power of the Bible!
 Write scriptures down on index cards and put them EVERYWHERE to remind yourself of how God sees you.
-I have scripture notes on my fridge, in my car, even in my bathroom.
-Trust me, they help!
+Perhaps on your fridge, in your car, even in your bathroom.

 3) We allow mature, loving Christians to help us reshape our self-view until we see ourselves as Jesus does.